Jon Stewart will receive the Mark Twain Lifetime Award for Comedy - ExBulletin

 For me, listening to his television programs over the years has always been equal parts entertainment and truth, Kennedy Center President Deborah F. Rutter said in a statement.
 In these often divisive and difficult times, someone like Jon, through his fearless advocacy for first responders and veterans, also demonstrates that we can all make a difference in this world through humor, humanity and patriotism.

 Stewart will receive the award at a gala ceremony on April 24, with testimonials from a host of comedians and surprise guests.
-He was one of the comedians who spoke at the Dave Chappelles Mark Twain Awards ceremony in 2019.
+He was one of the comedians who spoke at Dave Chappelle’s Mark Twain Award ceremony in 2019.

 Sources